-In 2019, Depot Mayfield launched spectacularly with Manchester Pride Live and The Warehouse Project and is now available to host brand activations, conferences, product launches, sporting events, automotive events and as a film and production set.
+Depot Mayfield launched in 2019 with Manchester Pride Live and has since been home to The Warehouse Project, Escape to Freight island, and as of October 2022, Backyard Cinema.
+A sought-after destination for music and culture, the venue also hosts conferences, product launches, sporting events, automotive events and can be activated as a film and production set.

 The heart and core of Depot Mayfield